TimR153/emser-therme-widget/README.md

 The widget displays the current occupancy of Emser Therme as a progress bar with a percentage value.
 If no data is available, it will show "Keine Daten" (No Data).

+## Disclaimer

+This project is not affiliated with, sponsored by, or endorsed by Emser Therme.
+All data is retrieved from the publicly available Emser Therme website.

 ## License

 This project is licensed under the MIT License.